Tidelands

-Tidelands are the territory between the tide line of sea coasts, and lands lying under the sea beyond the low-water limit of the tide, considered within the territorial waters of a nation.
-The United States Constitution does not specify whether ownership of these lands rests with the federal government or with individual states.
+Tidelands are the territory between the tide line of sea coasts and lands lying under the sea beyond the low-water limit of the tide, considered within the territorial waters of a nation.

+In the United States, the upper limit of tidelands is determined by the mean high tide as established by a chart datum, defined as a 19-year period based on the lunar cycle known as the National Tidal Datum Epoch.

+The United States Constitution does not specify whether ownership of tidelands rests with the federal government or the individual states.
 Originally little commercial value was attached to tidelands, so ownership was never firmly established, but the coastal states generally proceeded as if they were the owners.
 Some states, such as Mississippi, directly administer these lands under the public trust doctrine.

 The question arose for federal nations whether the tidelands for formerly independent coastal states had been ceded to the federal union on admission, or retained.
 The admission of the former Republic of Texas as a state in the United States in 1845 stipulated that its tidelands remained the territory of Texas.
 This has been an issue for oil and natural gas leases and federally funded development that affects such tidelands.

-For other states that were formerly independent, such as the Thirteen Colonies, there was no explicit retention of state sovereignty and the federal government had long asserted its own sovereignty over their tidelands.
+For other states that were formerly independent, such as the Thirteen Colonies, there was no explicit retention of state sovereignty and the states lay claim to the lands under the public trust doctrine; the federal government has also asserted elements of sovereignty over their tidelands in such areas as safe navigation and national defense.